pranavrawat1301/Clustering-of-Mall-Customers/README.md

 **Overview:**
-This GitHub repository showcases a customer segmentation project employing K-Means clustering on a Mall Customers dataset.
-The analysis aims to categorize customers based on their annual income and spending score, providing valuable insights for targeted marketing strategies.
+This project employs k-means and hierarchical clustering on customer data to identify distinct segments based on annual income and spending score.
+The elbow method aids in selecting optimal clusters for k-means, while hierarchical clustering is visualized through a dendrogram.
+The results provide valuable insights into customer behavior for targeted marketing strategies.

 **Key Components:**
-1. **Data Exploration:** Utilizes pandas to read and explore the Mall Customers dataset.

-2. **K-Means Clustering:** Implements the K-Means algorithm to cluster customers into distinct groups based on income and spending patterns.
+1. **K-Means Clustering:** Utilizes the elbow method to determine the optimal number of clusters.
+Visualizes customer segments based on income and spending score, highlighting centroids.

-3. **Elbow Method Analysis:** Determines the optimal number of clusters using the Elbow Method, enhancing the accuracy of the clustering model.

-4. **Visualization:** Utilizes matplotlib for visual representation, displaying clusters, centroids, and the Elbow Method plot.

-**Workflow:**
-1. **Data Loading:** Reads and loads the Mall Customers dataset for analysis.

-2. **Exploratory Data Analysis (EDA):** Gains insights into the dataset's structure and contents.

-3. **Feature Selection:** Selects relevant features (Annual Income and Spending Score) for clustering.

-4. **Elbow Method Analysis:** Determines the optimal number of clusters for K-Means.

-5. **K-Means Clustering:** Segments customers into distinct groups based on their income and spending habits.

-6. **Visualization:** Plots clusters, centroids, and the Elbow Method for clear interpretation.

-**User Interaction:**
-- Users can explore the repository to understand customer segmentation and its application in marketing strategy.

-**How to Use:**
-1. Clone the repository.
-2. Install the required libraries mentioned in the project.
+2. **Hierarchical Clustering:** Constructs a dendrogram to visualize the hierarchical clustering process.
+Applies agglomerative clustering to categorize customers into distinct segments.

+**Tools and Libraries:**
+- Python, NumPy, Pandas
+- Matplotlib, Scikit-learn, Scipy

+**Usage:**
-3. Run the provided script to perform customer segmentation using K-Means.
+1. Run K-Means clustering to identify distinct customer segments.
-4. Observe the generated visualizations for insights into customer clusters.

-**Benefits:**
-- Offers a practical example of customer segmentation using K-Means clustering.
-- Provides a clear demonstration of the Elbow Method for determining the optimal number of clusters.
-- Enables users to understand and apply clustering techniques for business insights.
+2. Visualize results using scatter plots and centroid representation.
+3. Explore hierarchical clustering through dendrogram analysis.
+4. Analyze and interpret customer segments for targeted marketing strategies.

+**Note:**
+Ensure required datasets are available for accurate clustering analysis.

+**Contributions:**
+Contributions and improvements are welcome.
+Feel free to open issues, provide feedback, or submit pull requests.

 **GitHub Repository Structure:**